agcdtmr/sturdy-barnacle/09-VSCode-devcontainer-django/README.md

 - **Logging**: Monitor Docker container logs (`docker-compose logs`) for any errors or issues that might occur during startup or operation.
 - **Environment Variables**: Ensure all necessary environment variables are correctly set in your `devcontainer.json` and `.env` files for local development.

-By following these steps, you should be able to set up and test your Django project with PostgreSQL, Celery, Valkey, and RabbitMQ using VSCode Dev Containers and Docker Compose effectively.
+Hooray!
+You successfully set up and test your Django project with PostgreSQL, Celery, Valkey, and RabbitMQ using VSCode Dev Containers and Docker Compose.